A framework

 There is no correct starting point, no required sequence, and no single way to move through the framework.
 That flexibility is deliberate.

-Choose a dimension
+Focus on a dimension

 Pick a single lens and work through its prompt cards.
 A group might spend a whole session in Friction, carefully mapping every source of resistance.
 Or in Hero, testing whether the experience works for each mode of arrival.